 Also, try adding some dishwasher detergent to the mix.
 The soap can help break the clog up, as well.

-For harder clogs, use an auger.
-If the plunger doesn’t work, Rod says it’s time to bust out the auger.
+If the plunger doesn’t work, Rod says it’s time to bust out a toilet auger.
 An auger is a cable-like device that you snake through the toilet hole to help loosen up a clog.
 You can find augers at most hardware stores.

 Rod also says it’s important to ensure the jets around the toilet bowl’s edge are nice and clean.
 Stopped up jets will prevent the toilet from flushing at full power which in turn prevents you from clearing out the toilet and its contents.
 Weekly toilet cleaning with a brush will prevent build-up.
 If you haven’t cleaned the toilet in a while, you’ll probably have mega buildup.
 Rod suggests using an Allen wrench or screwdriver to clear out the junk.